fan2/mkdocs/docs/blog/posts/toolchain/gdb/5-gdb-examining-stack.md

 [8.1 Stack Frames](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Frames.html#Frames)

 The call stack is divided up into contiguous pieces called *stack frames*, or frames for short; each frame is the data associated with one call to one function.
-The frame contains the arguments given to the function, the function’s local variables, and the address at which the function is executing.
+The frame contains the arguments given to the function, the function's local variables, and the address at which the function is executing.

 When your program is started, the stack has only one frame, that of the function *main*.
 This is called the *initial* frame or the *outermost* frame.
 Each time a function is called, a new frame is made.
 Each time a function returns, the frame for that function invocation is eliminated.